 - 1 pound (16 ounces) portobello or shiitake mushrooms, sliced into ¼-inch slices

 - *Follow this Asian Short Rib recipe to cook 3 pounds of short ribs in the slow cooker or the oven.
 Use tongs to remove meat from the slow cooker to a plate or cutting board and let sit until cool enough to handle.

 - Strain the short rib cooking liquid into a bowl; discard any solids left in the strainer.
 Let the sauce sit undisturbed for 5-10 minutes than skim as much excess fat from the top of the liquid as possible, discarding the fat. (*See note.)

-- Add 2 tablespoon cornstarch and about ½ cup of the cooking liquid to a bowl and stir to combine.
+- Add 2 tablespoons cornstarch and about ½ cup of the cooking liquid to a bowl and stir to combine.
 Add the rest of the cooking liquid to a heavy bottom saucepan.
 Slowly whisk the cornstarch mixture into the sauce in the saucepan.
 Bring the sauce to a boil over medium high heat.
 Reduce the heat to medium, and let simmer, stirring frequently, for 5-19 minutes, until the sauce is thick and has reduced slightly.

 - Meanwhile, pull the short rib meat from the bones and shred it into strips; discard bones and excess fat.